NEW VERSION

 ![]() |

-5. Overcut the pieces
+5. Cut the pieces to size

-We recommend cutting the external roundings in several times => into quarters (see the video at step 10).
+We recommend cutting the outer curves in several passes => in sections (see the video at step 10).

 ![]() |